-The Office of the Children's eSafety Commissioner is an independent statutory office created by the Enhancing Online Safety for Children Act 2015.
+The Office of the Children's eSafety Commissioner is a statutory office created by the Enhancing Online Safety for Children Act 2015.

 The Commissioner has a wide range of functions and powers to enhance online safety for Australian children.
 Importantly, the Act provides a new safety net for Australian children who have been a victim of cyberbullying and are not satisfied with how a social media service has dealt with their complaint.